mrk21/study_frontend/rails_gulp/README.md

 ### test

 This task runs unit testing by Node.js.
+Ranning tests can choose by `--grep=<pattern>` command line arguments.

+### browser-test

+This task runs unit testing by browser.
+If `--watch` command line arguments specified, karma will be a watch mode.

 ### build